 It should be noted that the total ARNS use of this band will also include systems for national requirements, civil or military, as well as those for international civil aviation purposes.

-The non-aeronautical uses (for mobile services and for fixed-satellite services) of the band 5 091–5 250 MHz, allowed by Footnotes 5.444A, 5.446, 5.446A, 5.446B, 5.447, 5.447A, 5.447B and 5.447C should also be noted.
+The non-aeronautical uses (for mobile services and for fixed-satellite services) of the band 5 091–5 250 MHz, allowed by Nos 5.444A, 5.446, 5.446A, 5.446B, 5.447, 5.447A, 5.447B and 5.447C should also be noted.

 COMMENTARY: This important radionavigation frequency band has, in recent years, been the subject of close attention by other ITU radio services seeking worldwide exclusive spectrum.
-The very long delay in implementing the new ICAO standard system (MLS), and the prospect of GNSS offering equivalent capability, have accelerated this attention and have led to new allocations to non-aeronautical radionavigation uses for the frequencies in the band 5 150–5 250 MHz and the band 5 091–5 150 MHz.
+The very long delay in implementing the new ICAO standard system (MLS), and the prospect of GNSS offering equivalent capability, have accelerated this attention and have led to new allocations to non-aeronautical radionavigation uses for the frequencies in the band 5 150–5 250 MHz and the frequency band 5 091–5 150 MHz.
 These were adopted by ITU conferences in 1987, 1992, 1995 2003 and 2007.
-The changes to the 5 091–5 150 MHz band by the addition of the fixed-satellite service (FSS) for the provision of feeder links for NGSO satellites in the mobile-satellite service will eventually lead to a complete reappraisal by the ITU of the future aviation requirement for these bands.
+The changes to the 5 091–5 150 MHz frequency band by the addition of the fixed-satellite service (FSS) for the provision of feeder links for NGSO satellites in the mobile-satellite service will eventually lead to a complete reappraisal by the ITU of the future aviation requirement for these bands.

-The present situation is that the FSS allocation is a primary one in the band 5 150–5 216 MHz for the space-to-Earth direction (with a power flux-density limitation of –164 dBW/m2/4 kHz) (see Footnote 5.447B).
-For the Earth-to-space direction (subject to Footnote 5.447A) the FSS is primary in the band 5 091–5 150 MHz for Earth-to-space links (with a foreseen reversion to secondary in 2018).
+The present situation is that the FSS allocation is a primary one in the band 5 150–5 216 MHz for the space-to-Earth direction (with a power flux-density limitation of –164 dBW/m2/4 kHz) (see No. 5.447B).
+For the Earth-to-space direction (subject to No. 5.447A) the FSS is primary in the band 5 091–5 150 MHz for Earth-to-space links (with a foreseen reversion to secondary in 2018).

-At WRC-07, the precedence to MLS was removed in MLS extension band (5 091–5 150 MHz) and the sunset date for assignments for the FSS in this band was extended from 2012 to 2016 (a date after which no new assignments should be made to the FSS).
+At WRC-07, the precedence to MLS was removed in MLS extension frequency band (5 091–5 150 MHz) and the sunset date for assignments for the FSS in this band was extended from 2012 to 2016 (a date after which no new assignments should be made to the FSS).
 A review of the allocation to the FSS in this band is now scheduled for WRC-2015, in particular with regard to the “sunset date”.
-The date-limitations to the FSS were introduced in 1995 to protect the use of the band 5 091–5 150 MHz for MLS.
+The date-limitations to the FSS were introduced in 1995 to protect the use of the frequency band 5 091–5 150 MHz for MLS.
 However, as a result of removing the precedence to the MLS in this band, the limitations to the FSS may be removed at a future conference (i.e. the allocation to the FSS may become permanent).
-This extension provides for stable sharing conditions with the MLS and AM(R)S in the band.
+This extension provides for stable sharing conditions with the MLS and AM(R)S in the frequency band.